kearnz/autoimpute/CONTRIBUTING.md

 * Keep us updated!
 If you have more info to provide after the fact, follow up with us in a comment.

 ## New Features
 Missing data imputation is a vast field.
 While we hope to cover as much as we possibly can, it'd be impossible for us to do it all.
-As noted in the [Pull Requests](#pull-requests) section, we cannot accept pull requests until after our first official release.
-But until then, you can specify new features you'd like us to work on, and once we've released, you can help tackle those features with us and become a contributor.
+As noted in the [Pull Requests](#pull-requests) section, we are preparing to accept pull requests shortly.
+In the mean time, you can submit a request for a new feature to the issues board.

 #### Before Suggesting New Features
 * Make sure the feature does not exist within any active branch.